TheTimeSweeper/EnforcerMod/Release/README.md

 - Other things 100% decided on pure whimsy

 ## Changelog
+`3.0.4`
+- Uploaded the proper dll this time

 `3.0.3`
 - Properly timed explosion on Dominance(Minigun) to when the hammer slams down
 - Lowered hitpause with more enemies hit (so you don't get stuck in Grovetenders anymore)